Dylan-Hackett/Thaumazein/README.md

 - Echo delay effect with feedback, time, lag, and mix controls
 - Touch-based interface using MPR121 capacitive touch sensor
 - Separate attack and release envelope controls with punchy response
+- Capacitive touch position and pressure sensing for continuous control of synth parameters

 ## Project Structure